 “Youth, large, lusty, loving — youth, full of grace, force, fascination, do you know that old age may come after you with equal grace, force, fascination?”
 (Walt Whitman).

 NO MATTER WHO WE ARE OR WHERE WE MAY BE ON LIFE’S PATHWAY, FASCINATION SHOULD CHARACTERIZE US.
 We should, on the one hand, be people who enjoy being fascinated by the assortment of wonders around us, but on the other hand, we should take such an approach to life that our lives end up having a little fascination of their own.
-“Being fascinating” doesn’t qualify as one of the major goals in life, obviously, but the fact remains, if a human life is well lived, fascination will be one of its by-products.
+“Being fascinating” doesn’t qualify as one of the major goals in life, obviously, but the fact remains, if a human life is well lived, fascination will be one of its natural by-products.

 If something “fascinates” us, what does that mean?
 It means that it holds our interest with intense attraction.
 It spellbinds us.
 Think of the snake charmer using music and movement to hold the unbroken attention of a cobra.
 Think of the hypnotist mesmerizing his subject or the orator enthralling his audience.
 That which fascinates us intrigues us.
 It does more than pique our interest; it rivets our attention.

 But what is it that really fascinates us?
 I like Calvin Miller’s suggestion: “Joy intrigues.”
 Isn’t that it?
 Aren’t we most powerfully intrigued by those who, despite the ups and downs and the occasional unhappiness of life, drink deeply of a joy that seems to be theirs no matter what?
 I think we are, and I think our fascination with joy is a significant clue to many of the greater mysteries of the human spirit.